mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 {{"demo": "CssVariablesCustomization.js", "iframe": true }}

-If you are using `TypeScript` you should use module augmentaiton to update the `Theme` structure:
+If you are using TypeScript you should use module augmentation to update the `Theme` structure:

 ```tsx
 import { Theme as MuiTheme } from '@mui/material/styles';